Reducing Hallucination in Legal RAG Chatbots: A Comparative Study of Deep Learning Retrieval Architectures

 • No human annotation required.
 Hallucination measurement is fully automated across three tiers:

 • Tier A — Retrieval ground truth: LePaRD 4M+ expert-annotated citation pairs serve as gold-standard retrieval ground truth; evaluation capped at 10K–50K pairs.
-Metrics: Recall@k, MRR, NDCG@10.
+Metrics: Hit@k, MRR, NDCG@10.

 InstructorResolved